HNSS-US/cowrie-honeypot-experiment/documentation/ManualInstallDigitalOcean.md

          6. Change timezone of server to match your location.
 (Opptional)
             1. $ dpkg-reconfigure tzdata
 #### Configure userid to manage cowrie tasks
+> *Note: It is best to choose a name common or related to a server and needed for fs.pickle.*

          1. Create a user to manage the droplet.
 (Here still logged in remotely as root)
             1. $ adduser develop (user exists on remote computer)
             2. $ usermod -aG sudo develop